protontypes/open-sustainable-technology/README.md

 - [fathomnet-py](https://github.com/fathomnet/fathomnet-py) - An open-source image database that can be used to train, test, and validate state-of-the-art artificial intelligence algorithms to help us understand our ocean and its inhabitants.
 - [Pacific Salmon Explorer](https://github.com/salmonwatersheds/tech-report) - Methods for assessing status and trends in Pacific salmon Conservation Units and their freshwater habitats.
 - [dia](https://github.com/danStich/dia) - An R package for hosting code and data, and running the Atlantic salmon Dam Impact Analysis (DIA) model.
-- [TropFishR](https://github.com/tokami/TropFishR) - A collection of fisheries models based on the FAO Manual "Introduction to tropical fish stock assessment".
+- [TropFishR](https://github.com/tokami/TropFishR) - A collection of fisheries models based on the FAO Manual 'Introduction to tropical fish stock assessment'.
 - [FLCore](https://github.com/flr/FLCore) - Contains the core classes and methods for FLR, a framework for fisheries modelling and management strategy simulation in R.
 - [nmfspalette](https://github.com/nmfs-ost/nmfspalette) - R color palette for NOAA Fisheries official colors.